outpaddling/LPJS/README.md

 computing resources.
 One can make a cluster as complicated as they want, but simple HPC clusters are both possible and useful.

-SPJS makes it easy to build and maintain small HPC clusters on minimal hardware or cloud resources for independent research groups using open source software, or experiment with alternative operating systems or hardware platforms.
+LPJS makes it easy to build and maintain small HPC clusters on minimal hardware or cloud resources for independent research groups using open source software, or experiment with alternative operating systems or hardware platforms.

-SPJS will require only functionality that can be implemented with reasonable effort on all POSIX platforms, including but not limited to:
+LPJS will require only functionality that can be implemented with reasonable effort on all POSIX platforms, including but not limited to:

 - Queuing of batch jobs